Pulchriphyllium bioculatum: Habitat and distribution

 These leaf insects are found mainly in tropical areas and rainforests where adequate quantities of vegetation are available for consumption.
-It is widespread in Southeast Asia, in Borneo, China, India, Sri Lanka, Java, Malaysia, Singapore, and Sumatra.
-It is also found in Madagascar, Mauritius, and the Seychelles.
+The earlier classification of the now separate species Pulchriphyllium pulchrifolium, Pulchriphyllium scythe, and Pulchriphyllium crurifolium led to the assumption of a very large distribution area.
+It was thought to extend westward to the Seychelles and Mauritius, eastward and southward to Malaysia, Sumatra, and Java, and northward through India and Sri Lanka to China.
+Previously mentioned locations such as Borneo, Singapore, Madagascar, and Mauritius also belong to other species.

+The animals now classified as Pulchriphyllium bioculatum are found only on Sumatra and the islands off its coast, including Bangka Island and Belitung, as well as on the southern part of Malay Peninsula.

 However, the IUCN Red list considers it endemic to the Seychelles, the Asian records referring to other species.

 The preferred temperature for this species is 24–28 C, which at night may slightly decrease by 2–3 C-change.
 Temperature does not strongly affect the species but will slow development.
 It is important that the temperature is not reduced below 22 C. Low humidity can cause stress and death.

 Diet

 As a herbivore Pulchriphyllium bioculatum mainly eats mango, guava, Nephelium lappaceum (Rambutan), and in captivity some accept Quercus (oak) and Rubus (dewberry, raspberry and blackberry) species.

 A study was done in Sri Lanka, based on the leaf insect's diet.
 The specimens mainly fed on guava.
 Accordingly, the local name for the species in Sri Lanka is pera kolaya (guava leaf).
 In many places they are colloquially referred to on the basis of what they eat.